defenseunicorns/zarf-package-software-factory/doc/sops.md

     gpg --import ./.sops.pub.asc
     ```

-5. Create the SOPS configuration file
+5. Create the SOPS configuration file.
+Commit and push the file to your repo.

     ```shell
     cat <<EOF > ./.sops.yaml